top of page

 Year Opened: 2000 Capacity: 41,503

 The San Francisco Giants have a deep baseball history that dates back to their golden days in New York.
 Established in 1883 as the New York Gothams, they would be renamed three years later as the New York Giants.
-There would be many a memorable moment for the New York Giants franchise such as Willie Mays over the shoulder catch in Game One of the 1954 World Series and Bobby Thomson’s “Shot Heard ‘Round The World” in 1951.
-All told, the New York Giants would win 14 pennants and five World Series championships.
+There would be many a memorable moment for the New York Giants franchise such as Willie Mays over the over-the-shoulder catch in Game One of the 1954 World Series and Bobby Thomson’s “Shot Heard ‘Round The World” in 1951.
+All told the New York Giants would win 14 pennants and five World Series championships.

 With decreasing attendance and the Polo Grounds deteriorating, like their longtime nemesis from Brooklyn, the Giants were seeking a new yard.
 During this time, Dodgers owner Walter O’Malley, looking to move to Los Angeles after a failed attempt of their own for a new yard, convinced Giants majority owner Horace Stoneham to move out west and so for the first time in 1958, Major League Baseball would have two franchises west of the Mississippi.